wurstscript/wurstscript.github.io/_doc/manual/introduction.md

 int z = 7
 // declaring an array
 int array a
 // arrays can be initialized as well.
-// however this is just a shorthand assignment and doesn't provide a length attribute int array b = [1, 2, 3]
+// however this is just a shorthand assignment int array b = [1, 2, 3]
 // but it allows having constant arrays constant c = ["A", "B", "C"]
+// Initialized arrays provide a length attribute which is equal to the initial amount of items in the array
+// It is not updated when you modify the array and mostly intended for interation constant blen = b.length

 // inside a function
 function getUnitInfo(unit u)